Li Zongren: Rise to power

 After Lu's defeat, most of his army dissolved into independent bands of soldiers, many of whom resorted to banditry in order to survive.
 Foreign missionaries and aid workers active in Guangxi at this time reported that banditry in Guangxi was extremely common and severe, with bandits commonly looting all food and valuables from undefended villages and resorting to murder and public cannibalism in order to extort ransoms from the relatives of people they kidnapped.
 Li, intending to become more than a bandit, began building a personal military force of professional soldiers that became the equal of any group of bandits or Zhuang irregulars that Lu Rongting drew on in his war to re-establish his power in Guangxi.
 Li joined Sun Yat-sen's Kuomintang after Sun established a base in Guangdong.

+Li Zongren on the cover of the Liángyǒu pictorial.

 As chaos became the norm in Guangxi, Li became the independent commander of an area several counties large on the Guangdong border, and was joined by his old friend and colleague Huang Shaoxiong.
 The administration of Li and Huang was credited with keeping the area they controlled relatively free of the bandits and petty battles that plagued Guangxi at the time.
 In 1924, while Lu was besieged by rebels in Guilin, Li and his colleagues peacefully occupied the provincial capital, Nanning.
 Lu then fled and took refuge in French Indochina.
 The next month Sun Yat-sen, from his base of operations in Guangdong, recognized Li Zongren and his allies Huang Shaoxing and Bai Chongxi as the rulers of Guangxi.
 Together they became known as the New Guangxi Clique.